duckyondiscord/duckynstall/README.md

 # duckynstall
 An Arch Linux install program written in C++ tailored to my needs specifically(feel free to adapt as you see fit, I think I made the code pretty easy-to-read and very customizable)
+Currently installs KDE Plasma with its default configuration using SDDM as its display manager.

 # Usage
 Compile the programs using `g++ installSystem.cpp -o install && g++ installSystem2.cpp -o install2`